stocksx/Deep-Learner/README.md

-# Complete Pattern-Based Learning & Chunking System
+# Pattern-Based Learning & Chunking System

 A comprehensive, configurable system for learning entity patterns from text data and performing intelligent text chunking optimized for LLM processing.